dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

 acquire the data you need in the time that you have;
 that’s the reality of working with real world partners and sensitive data!

-Fellows drive the work of every project, learning their subject matter in depth, writing code, and collaborating with their project partners to develop something useful and usable.
+Fellows drive the work of every project, learning about the domain and problem they're tackling in depth, writing code, analyzing data, and collaborating with their project anbd comunity partners to develop a useful and usable system.
 Over the course of the summer, your team will:

-* Explore the (real) data your partners collect
+* Explore the (real) data your partners have provided
 * Design your project workflow based on what tools you'll use and how your team works together
 * Identify user stories to make sure what you're creating has a real purpose
 * Develop a machine learning pipeline to turn raw data into analysis that can inform decisions